solson/solson.github.io/index.md

 which you can see on my [projects][projects] page.

-I recently finished a 4 month internship at Google followed by a 12 month internship on IBM's C++ compiler front-end.
+I recently finished a 4 month internship at Google followed by a 12 month internship on IBM's C++ compiler front-end team.
 I am currently finishing up the final year of my CS degree while working part-time in the [Interaction Lab][hci].